All Products

 How do I determine the LCU capacity to reserve?
 What are the consequences of reserving too much or too little?

-Reserving too much capacity results in unnecessary costs because you are billed for reserved LCUs even if they are not used.
+Reserving too much capacity results in wasted costs because you are billed for reserved LCUs even if they are not used.
 Reserving too little capacity may not fully cover traffic peaks.
-This means some traffic will still have to wait for auto-scaling, which can affect service stability.
-We recommend that you estimate your resource needs as described in the Configure a resource reservation section.
-Use this estimation along with stress testing results to determine a reasonable value.
+This may cause some traffic to wait for auto-scaling, which affects service stability.
+You can estimate your resource needs as described in the Configure a resource reservation section.
+Combine this estimation with stress testing to determine a reasonable value.
 You can adjust the reservation later based on your observed LCU usage.